-The antidegradation policies are intended to protect water quality and beneficial uses from potential impacts of a planned waste discharge.
-Lowering of water quality may be allowed only if the Water Board finds that it is in the best interest to people of the State, and that the lowering of water quality will not unreasonably affect the designated beneficial uses.
-Similarly, the federal Antidegradation Policy (40 CFR 131.12) requires that water quality be preserved unless its lowering is necessary to accommodate important economic or social development, and in allowing such lowering of water quality, the State shall assure water quality adequate to protect existing uses fully.
+Applying aquatic pesticides to surface waters for purposes of vector control, public health and safety, preservation of ecological integrity, and fisheries management may result in a temporary lowering of existing high water quality.
+Aquatic pesticide applications, which by their nature involve pesticide concentrations lethal to target species, may result in a short-term lowering of water quality.
+This degradation of water quality may be allowed only if the Water Board finds that some degradation is in the best interest to people of the State, and that the lowering of water quality will not unreasonably affect the designated beneficial uses.
+Similarly, the federal Antidegradation Policy (40 CFR 131.12) requires that water quality be preserved unless degradation is necessary to accommodate important economic or social development.